 Thankfully, that's all in the past and broadband has been steadily making progress since its launch more than a decade ago.
 In recent years technology has raced ahead and it's now possible to enjoy super-fast speeds at a fraction of the cost.

 But whilst email and instant messaging are great, sometimes there's just no substitute for speaking on the phone.
-And even with improved signals, mobile phones just aren't reliable as their landline counterparts.
+And even with improved signals, mobile phones just aren't as reliable as their landline counterparts.

 If you still harbour a fondness for the telephone, and prefer to talk rather than text, you could find that getting an anytime calls and broadband bundle saves you a substantial wedge of cash.